 Secret to the best buttermilk biscuits

 My secret recipe to the lightest and crunchiest buttermilk biscuits you’ll ever taste.
+I use Grace Harbor Farms brand that I purchase from Haggen’s Grocery store.
+It is a local farm in Custer WA.
 It has less fat and calories than the heavy cream biscuit.
 You’ll love it’s versatility.
 Sprinkle with some sugar and you’ll have shortcake for strawberries, roll up with cinnamon and sugar for an oh so delicious cinnamon roll.
 They can be made in a snap on Sunday morning, your kids and husband will thank you!

 See my chicken and biscuit recipe which is to die for here.